 I would encourage you to take the time to read through what all of the modules do.
 They are listed on the project’s readme

-Now, to get our app working properly, we’ll going to need to make a few tweaks.
+Now, to get our app working properly, we need to make a few tweaks.

 Adding an Admin Namespace

 Let’s start by namespacing the CRUD interface.
-This is necessary as otherwise the user registration routes and user management routes can conflict.
+This is necessary as otherwise the user registration routes can conflict with the user management routes.
 Alter config/routes.rb

 like so: